uc-cdis/gen3-community/.github/ISSUE_TEMPLATE/create-a-bug-report.md

 <!--
 Thanks for taking the time to create an issue.
 Please read the following before posting:

+- DO NOT post any Personally Identifiable Information (PII) in a GitHub Issue.
+This includes IP address and hostnames.
 - Questions should be asked on Slack.
 - For bugs, specify impacted services (if known), versions, errors, and explain in detail what you are trying to do.
 Is the error reproducible?